jackyatesaustin/imxscripts/README.md

   -r <your-wallet-address> \
   --network ropsten
 ```
+Note the TokenID matches the IPFS files 1-10.

 ## (Manage NFTs) Step 9: GET/POST Scripts to manage NFTs
 The scripts can be found in the `src/get` or `src/post` folder, and are broken down below.
 The network is defined as either `ropsten` or `mainnet` for all scripts.